apache/doris-website/versioned_docs/version-2.0/data-operate/update-delete/partial-update.md

 ### Unique Key Merge-on-Write Implementation

-All rows in the same batch of data write tasks (whether load tasks or `INSERT INTO`) can only update the same columns.
+In version 2.0, all rows in the same batch of data write tasks (whether load tasks or `INSERT INTO`) can only update the same columns.
 If you need to update different columns of data, you will need to write them in separate batches.

+In version 2.1, we will support more flexible column updates, allowing users to update different columns for each row within the same batch load.

 ### Aggregate Key Model